Blackmon’s 3-run HR caps comeback as Rockies, Giants split

 DENVER (AP) — Charlie Blackmon hit a three-run, two-out homer off Camilo Doval to cap a comeback from a four-run deficit in the final inning, giving the Colorado Rockies an 8-6 win over the San Francisco Giants on Tuesday night for a doubleheader split.

+“We had five guys in a row reach.
+That was pretty awesome hitting and I just felt things were going our way,” Blackmon said.
 Brandon Belt hit a go-ahead single and a grand slam in a 10-run first inning that propelled the Giants to a 12-4 victory in the opener, then homered again as the Giants built a 6-2, sixth-inning lead in the second game.
 Belt had seven RBIs in the doubleheader, shortened to seven-inning games under pandemic rules.

+“It feels pretty good,” said Belt who joined Willie Mays as the only San Francisco Giants player to homer in the first inning of successive games on the same day.
+“Obviously, it would have been better if we pulled off two wins today but we can make it all right by winning tomorrow.”
 Pinch-hitter Alan Trejo singled off Jake McGee with one out in the seventh, Garrett Hampson singled with two outs, and Trevor Story’s two-run double cut the deficit to 6-4.

 Ryan McMahon hit an RBI single, Doval (0-1) relieved and C.J.
 Cron fouled off a 2-2 pitch, worked the count full and blooped a single to right.
 Blackmon hit his second homer of the season, driving a full-count slider into the right-field seats for his fourth game-ending home run.

+“It looked like we were in dire straits but we strung at bats together,” Rockies manager Bud Black said.
+“I told the guys that’s the secret, to really bear down and play all 27 outs on both sides and we did that tonight.”
 Ben Bowden (1-2) got his first big league win with 1 2/3 scoreless innings in the second game.
 Wilmer Flores and Cron had two-run homers.

 Belt connected for his slam in the first game on the sixth pitch after Jhoulys Chacín relieved starter German Márquez, a 452-foot drive for his third career slam.
 Buster Posey went deep four pitches later.